States are looking to help their vulnerable communities as vaccine distribution ramps up - KRDO

 Officials plead against Super Bowl parties

-As officials attempt to ramp up vaccinations, many are pleading with citizens to avoid Super Bowl parties on Sunday.
+Officials and public health experts are pleading with people to avoid Super Bowl parties on Sunday, to cut down on chances for the virus to spread.

-“Now is not the time for a Super Bowl party,” Alabama State Health Officer Dr. Scott Harris said in a briefing Friday.
-“Now is not the time to fumble the ball because you got careless by spending time with a bunch of people that are not in your household.”
+“Now is not the time for a Super Bowl party,” Alabama State Health Officer Dr. Scott Harris said Friday.
+“Now is not the time to fumble the ball, because you got careless by spending time with a bunch of people that are not in your household.”

-Kentucky Public Health Commissioner Dr. Steven Stack made a similar plea earlier in the week, asking residents to stay home Sunday.
+Dr. Carlos del Rio, executive associate dean of Emory University School of Medicine at Grady Health System, said he worries these parties could send cases surging again.

-“Have virtual Super Bowl parties.
-Enjoy the Super Bowl in the privacy of your own home,” Slack said.
-“When people get together in private residences in close proximity, that is one of the single most effective ways to spread this disease.
-We can’t afford to have the disease spread now, with these mutations and these variants.”
+“If there’s a lot of Super Bowl parties and a lot of superspreader events, we will start (to see) cases start to come up again,” del Rio said Saturday.
+“I sure hope that doesn’t happen because we really need cases to come down … so eventually mortality will also come down.

 Comments